A Common Scenario

 Company ‘B’ sees an opportunity to sell a particular product to a certain industry.
 They do their research and learn they have what they think is a winner.
 They document engineering drawings, BOM, and other necessary details, and make a prototype.
 Company ‘B’ also tests it and perfects it.
 Then they contract with a full-service offshore contact manufacturer like ITI Manufacturing, to have it produced by a reliable China factory uniquely qualified to manufacture that custom product to their exacting specification.

 With ITI Manufacturing’s “no manufacturing defects” guarantee, Company ‘B’ has the assurance that every shipment will match their approval sample.
 They can also rest assured that when the time comes to change/improve the product to keep it viable in the marketplace, their ideas and documented modifications remain.
 In fact, they’ll see that ITI will faithfully communicate, sample, and ensure production with the same no manufacturing defects guarantee.

 Custom product testing and inspection, seamless integration with freight forwarding companies, and international supply chain management services, are all part of what ITI Manufacturing brings to the table for our customers – with competitive landed pricing.
 We’ve been in this business for 43 years, and we know how to successfully do this for you!

 Contact ITI Manufacturing

 When it comes to custom manufacturing, it’s not as scary as some may presume.
 Learn how ITI Manufacturing can help you.
 When choosing a manufacturing partner, it’s important to work with a provider that can change to meet your company’s requirements, rather than a manufacturer that expects you to change your requirements to meet an already established standard.
-Working through our professional team at ITI Manufacturing, you partner with Chinese manufacturers that produces to your specifications, not theirs.
-Connect ITI Manufacturing today.
-Call (281) 242-7030.
+Working through our professional team at ITI Manufacturing, you partner with Chinese manufacturers that produce to your specifications, not theirs.
+To connect with ITI Manufacturing, simply call (281) 242-7030.